Why Invest in Defense ETFs? Everything to Know

 • Technological advancements: The defense sector often involves cutting-edge technology and innovation.
 Investing in defense and aerospace ETFs allows investors to participate in advancements in technology, which can have applications in various industries beyond defense.

 • Stability and resilience: The defense sector tends to be relatively stable because it is less influenced by economic cycles than other sectors.
-Governments often allocate a portion of their budgets to defense, which can provide a reliable source of revenue for defense companies, even during economic downturns.
+Governments often allocate a portion of their budgets to defense, which provide a reliable source of revenue for defense companies, even during economic downturns.

 • Potential for dividend income: Some companies in the defense and aerospace sector pay dividends.
 Investing in defense ETFs may provide investors with opportunities for dividend income.